dataluscorp/browser/docs/code-quality/index.rst

 Code quality
 ============

-Because Firefox is a complex piece of software, a lot of tools are executed to identify issues at development phase.
+Because Datalus is a complex piece of software, a lot of tools are executed to identify issues at development phase.
 In this document, we try to list these all tools.